appreciated/material/README.md

 To fix this you will either need to unzip the jar and copy the files to `src/main/webapp/VAADIN/themes` or you could use the following maven plugin that does the job for you.

 Notes:
-- Every time you are updating the Theme to a new version (1.0.0 to 1.0.1) you need to run a `mvn install` otherwise the designer and the scss compiler will continue to use the old theme.
+- Every time you are updating the Theme to a newer version (f.e.
+1.0.0 to 1.0.1) you need to run a `mvn clean install` otherwise the designer and the scss compiler will continue to use the older version (since they are in the same folder).
 - I do not recommend to include this job for jenkins builds, only for developement purposes.
-- To avoid pushing unecessary files to git you might want to add `src/main/webapp/VAADIN/themes/material/` to your .gitignore.
+- To avoid pushing unecessary files to git you might want to add `src/main/webapp/VAADIN/themes/material/` to your `.gitignore`.
 ````
   <plugin>
     <artifactId>maven-dependency-plugin</artifactId>